 Read this book and discover how you can be the hero of your life, love yourself more, and become a self-assured person.

 Most women use the verbs must and should more often than any other.
 No matter the situation, if they allow themselves to use the verbs (I)want and (I)desire, petrifying anxiety kicks in.
-Then, they lose themselves in caring for others, forgetting being alive.
+Then, they lose themselves in caring for others, forgetting to be alive.

 Read this book, and come back to life.
 After all, it is yours!